CSE11-SU121-Assignments/cse11-pa3-starter/README.md

 - ```maxDifference``` which takes three ```ints``` and returns the largest absolute difference between any two of them.
 For example, ```maxDifference``` applied to 1, -1, and 5 should return 6 because the difference between -1 and 5 is 6 which is greater than 2 or 4 (the differences between -1 and 1, and between 1 and 5).
 - ```ringArea``` which takes two ```double```s representing the radius of an inner circle and an outer circle, and returns the area of the ring between them as a ```double```.
 Assume both inputs are positive and that the first number is smaller than the second.
 Recall that the area of a circle is πr<sup>2</sup>.
 You can use ```Math.PI```, a field conveniently defined for us by Java, as a constant for the value of π.

 In addition, you must write at least three interesting tests for **each** method above, and include the expected values.
 You can test them in the same way as we did in class and previous two PAs.
 You can use the tester package if you want, but we’re not grading for it.
-PA4 we will explicitly require it in some cases to make sure everyone gets practice with it.
+In PA4 we will explicitly require it in some cases to make sure everyone gets practice with it.